 Belgium is officially known as the Kingdom of Belgium.
 They do have a royal family that lives on the outskirts of Brussels.
 It follows a democratic form of government, which is headed by a hereditary constitutional monarchy.

 There are 3 regions in Belgium, namely Flanders, Wallonia, and the Brussels Capital Region.
-It is a small country (by size), but has a very complex internal governance.
+It is a small country (by size) but has very complex internal governance.

 Belgium shares a border with France, Germany, Luxembourg, and the Netherlands, which makes it easy to explore from either of these countries.